Is PRS part of the Plainsboro Fire Department?

 If I join, how soon will I be able to ride on the ambulance?

-There is a minimum amount of training you will need, that the squad provides — CPR, First Aid, and Blood Borne Pathogens & two brief online courses required by the Federal Government regarding the Incident Command System.
-You will also need to show proof of vaccination against Hepatitis (free at the hospital if you have not received it).
+There is a minimum amount of training you will need, that the squad provides — CPR, First Aid, and Blood Borne Pathogens as well as online courses required by the federal and state governments.
+You will also need to show proof of vaccination against Hepatitis (provided for free if you have not received it).
 Then, there are three internal training modules you must pass before you can function as a crew member.
 The entire process can be completed in about two months.
 At this point, you will be able to ride as a Trainee on the Squad ambulance.
-As you get more experienced, the squad will encourage you to take a class to become an Emergency Medical Technician (EMT) as soon as possible.
+The squad will encourage you to take a class to become an Emergency Medical Technician (EMT) as soon as possible.
 More experienced members will work with you as you learn throughout this process.

 Will I receive a bill when the rescue squad comes to my home or business?

 Not if PRS handles the call.
 Plainsboro Township EMS, however, does charge for providing services.
-If it determined that Advanced Life Support (ALS) is needed, paramedics may be dispatched to provide additional care, and those services will be billed by the hospital that sponsors the paramedics.
+If it determined that Advanced Life Support is needed, paramedics may be dispatched to provide additional care, and those services will be billed by the hospital that sponsors the paramedics.
 This may be confusing because the bill is likely to say something like “for ambulance service”, that is not us.
 PRS does not charge for anything.
 If you have questions, please contact your insurance company or call the number listed on your bill.

 Can I call PRS for non-emergency transport to the hospital?

 No. We have to remain available for emergencies, so we will not provide non-emergency services.

 When I call 9-1-1, the police come first.
 Can’t I just get PRS without the police?

 Plainsboro Township police are trained to assist with many medical emergencies.
 They are also there for the safety of everyone on the scene including the ambulance crew.